 CABOCHON has just received a major refit where nothing was left untouched.
-Never before so “dialed in”, she is ready to cruise anywhere, immediately.
-Only a few seasons ago, she had an exterior paint refit including an entire new (Awlgrip) paint job that encompassed the hull, superstructure, davits, mast, boom and spreaders, painting and repair of all hatches.
+Never before so “dialed in” with brand new hull awlgrip paint and all systems having been inspected and gone through – she is ready to cruise anywhere, immediately.
+Besides this year’s (2021) paint job, she had an exterior paint refit including superstructure, davits, mast, boom and spreaders, painting and repair of all hatches only a few seasons ago.
 Everything aboard is now fresh – all exterior paint, rigging, electronics, entertainment systems, exterior and interior soft goods, mechanical service, air conditioning system, hydraulic system, helm station controls, exterior canvas, tender, etc.

 She is US duty paid, MECAL approved, and recently commercially registered to allow for a charter program (although never chartered thus far).
 CABOCHON will continue to turn heads worldwide, no matter where she is sailing, and is currently offered at an exceptional value.
 She is a boat that has no excuses and is simply in need of nothing.